I started using the Eye Movement Integration procedure (EMI) around 1991.

 In 1995 I worked with a Bosnian Muslin that was incarcerated in a Serbian concentration camp for 15 months before he was freed by United Nation’s military forces.

 When I saw him he had only been in the USA for 6 months and had a very limited English vocabulary.
 His presenting problem was he couldn’t sleep more than two hours at night, because of flashbacks of his best friend dying in his arms from beatings from his captors.The flashbacks also involve the smell of death.

-This is a short video showing the affects of what a few minutes of EMI can do by changing his flashback images from vivid, bright and in color to foggy.
+This is a 6 minute video showing the affects of what a few minutes of EMI can do by changing his flashback images from vivid, bright and in color to a foggy image.
 The client also described the smell of death becoming the good smell of life.

-The great thing about EMI is that you can do it on yourself.
-See the video below.
-Again remember to test the procedure first on a mildly unpleasant emotional feeling to see if it works for you.
-It is easier to have friend watch the video and follow the instructions in the PDF.
+Remember to test the procedure first on a mildly unpleasant emotional feeling to see if it works.
+It is easier to have friend or therapist watch the videos and follow the instructions in the PDF.

 These above eye accessing cues are accurate about 80% of the time.